swobspace/ottrick/README.md

 Usage
 -----
-(just to record the idea, description not yet finished)

 Ottrick creates a ticket in OTRS and stores some ticket data like queue, sender, subject, body, OTRS ticket number and OTRS ticket id in the database as model Ottrick::Ticket.
 You can use ottrick itself, but the intended use